SSWConsulting/SSW.Rules.Content/rules/scoped-css/rule.md

 guid: 16300344-d1b7-4dbe-abfa-e8b18d8f0c8d
 ---

-On large frontend projects with lots of components it's common to have issues with your CSS classes overwriting eachother or conflicting.
+On large frontend projects with lots of components it's common to have issues with your CSS classes overwriting each other or conflicting.
 There are a few different ways to solve this.

 <!--endintro-->